How do I stop Chrome Remote Desktop from going offline?

 Part 1.
 For unattended remote access with one-click

 Step 1.
-Download, install and launch AnyViewer on both computers.
+Install and launch AnyViewer on both computers.
 Go to Log in, and then click Sign up.
 (If you already have signed up on its official website, you can log in directly.)

-Step 4.
-Log in to the same AnyViewer account on the two devices, then you can achieve unattended remote access to the remote computer by clicking One-click control.
+Step 3.
+Log in to the same AnyViewer account on the other device; then you can achieve unattended remote access by clicking One-click control.

 Part 2.
 Two connection methods of AnyViewer